 Sydney Opera House

 Sydney Opera House has launched a Digital Season which sees a mix of full-length performances and on-demand sessions.
-Details on new performances are released daily Wed-Sunday.
+They release details on new performances daily Wed-Sunday.

 All spectrum of the arts are on offer here.
 Among my picks so far are Dance Rites and Handels Messiah.

-Dance Rites 2019 – an national indigenous dance competition
+Dance Rites 2019 – a national indigenous dance competition

 Sydney Philharmonia Choirs: Handel’s Messiah performed in Auslan